chikku14/Metasploitable2-Assessment/README.md

-# Metasploitable 2 Explotion
+# Metasploitable 2 Security Assessment

-This project documents a security assessment of the Metasploitable 2 lab machine.
+This project presents a controlled security assessment of the Metasploitable 2 lab environment, with a focus on identifying exposures, validating vulnerabilities, and documenting findings in a structured format.

-## Contents
+## Scope
-- Reconnaissance notes
+- Reconnaissance and service enumeration
-- Vulnerability findings
+- Vulnerability identification and validation
 - Proof-of-concept summaries
-- Mitigation ideas
+- Mitigation recommendations

+## Tools Used
+- Nmap
+- Wireshark
+- Metasploit

-## Goal
+## Objective
-To understand how common vulnerabilities are identified and documented in a safe lab environment.
+To strengthen practical understanding of vulnerability assessment, security analysis, and technical reporting within a safe lab environment.

+## Outcome
+This project improved my skills in recon methodology, packet analysis, vulnerability verification, and professional security documentation.

 ## Note
-This project is for educational use only.
+This project is for educational purposes only.